 For my former co-editor, colleague, and friend Cheryl, I want to close this note with the only finish I think one editor can give to another: "-30-"

 All of us at Ward and Smith, P.A. are deeply saddened by the passing of Cheryl A. Marteney.
 A devoted member of the law firm for more than 20 years, Cheryl will be missed dearly.
-We share her obituary, words that she lived by, and a brief story about her beautiful heart.
+We share her obituary and words that she lived by.